ibm-messaging/connectivity-pack-kafka-connectors/README.md

 1. Verify that the connector is available for use:

    When Kafka Connect is successfully created, you can find the `status.connectorPlugins` section in the `KafkaConnect` custom resource.
-For the Connectivity Pack source connector to work, the following plugin must be present.
+For the Connectivity Pack source connector to work, the following plug-in must be present.

    ```yaml
    status: